jacopok/jacopok.github.io/_pages/projects.md

 This is a list of things I'm currently working on, within a timescale around a month.

-1. Reviewing a section of the LGWA whitepaper
 1. Improving [`GWFish`](https://github.com/janosch314/GWFish)
-    1. Enable simulation of DWD and other low-frequency-derivative signals
-    1. Document new features
-    1. Set Earth-based detectors _not_ in the SSB and check backwards compatibility
+    1. Making the small interface fixes requested
     1. Updating the `pypi` release of the code
 1. Helping standardize waveform review tests for the LVK, by helping as a reviewee of TEOBResumS-DALI
-    1. Writing a README for the tests
-    1. Implementing more of the v5 review tests as well as [these ones](https://git.ligo.org/waveforms/1-main/-/issues/10#note_851322)
-    1. Adopting better parametrization (and maybe property-based stuff)
+    1. Making an example of mode generation
 1. Working on the inclination angle posterior feature for BAYESTAR (deadline: __short term__ hopefully)
-    1. Finishing to remove the min/max inclination angle features
     1. Computing realistic inclination angle integrands
+    1. Writing the paper section
 1. [rehear](rehear): injection studies with ASTRI (deadline: not specified)
     1. Implementing a simplified model for the IRF of ASTRI
     1. Testing it with a very simple emission model
     1. Then, moving towards the full injection, yielding percentages of sources pre-localized well enough
     1. Running the same tests with the O3 replay MDC
 1. Preparing a [D&D campaign](DnD) in the West Marches style with Lorenzo
-1. Preparing a Christmas one-shot to run with Grandma
 1. DMing a D&D campaign based on [Frozen Sick](https://www.dndbeyond.com/sources/wa/frozen-sick#FrozenSick) with Padova people
 1. Organizing sessions on data visualization for the Fellowship of Clean Code
-1. Supervising master's students about:
+1. Helping in the supervision of master's students about:
     1. [upgrades to `mlgw_bns`](https://github.com/jacopok/mlgw_bns/issues/8)
     1. DWD/NSWD detection with LGWA
 1. O4 [Virgo](Virgo): participating in the Rapid Response Team